iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 ## Bring experiment results to your workspace

-Typically, `dvc exp run` leaves the experiment results in your workspace for convenience.
+Typically, `dvc exp run` and `dvc exp save` leave the experiment results in your workspace for convenience.
 However, you may have run multiple experiments and wish to go back to a specific one.
 In this case, you can restore a previous experiment's results with `dvc exp apply`.
 Let's see an example:

 ```cli
 $ dvc exp show